Blog

 The term “Latinx” has gained popularity in academic circles and in the LBTQIA+ community in recent years.
 Latinx is an alternative to gendered language such as Latina/o.
 It’s used primarily by Latinos who are non-binary or broadly as a gender-neutral term referring to those of Latin American descent.

-While it may seem politically correct to apply it broadly in the workplace, the majority of Latinos don’t use this term and consider it to be a whitewashing of their identity and language.
+While it may seem politically correct to apply it broadly in the workplace, the majority of Latinos don’t use this term.
 However, some nonbinary and/or transgender Latinx people prefer this term, saying that it sparks important conversations about gender and transphobia in the community.
 Again, if you want to know how someone would like to be identified, it’s best to ask them directly versus assuming or speaking for them.

 Workplace Challenges and How Employers Can Overcome Them

 Unfortunately, many Hispanic/Latino people still face challenges and discrimination in the workplace.
-Here are some important stats to know:
+A 2024 study on Hispanic/Latino (H/L) people in the workplace found the following:

 The Impact of Representation